 - 1. Passwords may be concatenated to a salt and/or username and then hashed with an Approved Algorithm so that the computations used to conduct a dictionary or exhaustion attack on a stolen password file are not useful to attack other similar password files.
 The hashed passwords are then stored in the password file; or - 2.
 Store shared secrets in encrypted form using Approved Encryption Algorithms and modes and decrypt the needed secret only when immediately required for authentication; or - 3.
-Any method protecting shared secrets at NIST 800-63 Level 3 or 4 may be used.
+Any method protecting shared secrets at NIST [SP 800-63] Level 3 or 4 may be used.

-Documentation of the mechanisms used to ensure stored secrets are protected, including documentation of implementation and testing.
+Documentation of the policy, procedure and mechanisms used to accomplish this, including documentation of implementation and testing.

-4.2.5.6 (S) Protected secrets
+4.2.5.6 S Protected secrets